 The Subaru Crosstrek will be the company’s first plug-in hybrid (PHEV) model, with the small crossover being fitted with PHEV technology from Toyota.

-Thanks to Subaru’s tie-up with Toyota through the BRZ/86 program, the technology sharing is limited to just the electric hybrid part of the system, with the Crosstrek still maintaining its boxer four-cylinder.
+Thanks to Subaru’s tie-up with Toyota through the BRZ/86 program, only the hybrid part of the system is shared with Toyota, so the Crosstrek still uses the traditional boxer four-cylinder.

 However Subaru does say that it will receive an “all-new” transmission, which we can only guess will still be a continuously variable transmission (CVT), as both the existing Crosstrek and Toyota’s hybrids use this format.